 Rheumatoid arthritis is an inflammatory autoimmune disease that typically affects the synovial tissue of the small joints of the hands and feet but can affect any synovial joint, causing swelling, stiffness, pain and progressive joint destruction.
 It is a systemic disease and can affect the whole body, including the lungs, heart and eyes.
 Rheumatoid arthritis is usually a chronic relapsing condition which has a pattern of flare-ups followed by periods of lower disease activity; however, for some people, the disease is constantly progressive.
 Rheumatoid arthritis has a severe impact on quality of life and it is estimated that approximately one-third of people stop work within 2 years because of the disease, and this prevalence increases thereafter.
-Severity of disease can be classified into 3 categories, based on the disease activity score (DAS28) scoring system.
-A DAS28 greater than 5.1 indicates high disease activity or severe disease, between 3.2 and 5.1 indicates moderate disease activity, and less than 3.2 indicates low disease activity.
+Severity of disease can be classified into 4 categories, based on the disease activity score (DAS28) scoring system.
+A DAS28 greater than 5.1 indicates high disease activity or severe disease, between 3.2 and 5.1 indicates moderate disease activity, less than 3.2 indicates low disease activity, and less than 2.6 indicates disease remission.

-The prevalence of rheumatoid arthritis in the UK is estimated to be 0.44% in males and 1.16% in females1; which is approximately 441,000 people in England (119,000 males and 322,000 females)^{1,2}.
-There are approximately 17,500 people diagnosed with rheumatoid arthritis every year in England^{2,3,4}.
-It can develop at any age, but the peak age of onset in the UK is about 45-75 years4.
+The prevalence of rheumatoid arthritis in the UK is estimated to be 0.44% in males and 1.16% in females; which is approximately 450,000 people in England (122,000 males and 328,000 females).
+There are approximately 17,500 people diagnosed with rheumatoid arthritis every year in England.
+It can develop at any age, but the peak age of onset in the UK is between 45 and 75 years.

 There is no cure for rheumatoid arthritis and treatment aims to improve quality of life and to prevent or reduce joint damage.
 The main aim of management in early disease is to suppress disease activity and induce disease remission, prevent loss of function, control joint damage, maintain pain control and enhance self-management.
-For people with newly diagnosed rheumatoid arthritis, NICE clinical guideline 79 ('Rheumatoid arthritis in adults: management') recommends a combination of conventional disease modifying anti-rheumatic drugs (DMARDs; including methotrexate, leflunomide and sulfasalazine) as first-line treatment, ideally beginning within 3 months of the onset of persistent symptoms.
-Where combination therapies are not appropriate (for example where there are comorbidities or pregnancy) DMARD monotherapy is recommended.
+For people with newly diagnosed rheumatoid arthritis, NICE guideline 100 ('Rheumatoid arthritis in adults: management') recommends monotherapy with conventional disease modifying anti-rheumatic drugs (DMARDs; including methotrexate, leflunomide and sulfasalazine) as first-line treatment, ideally beginning within 3 months of the onset of persistent symptoms.
+When disease remission or low disease activity has not been achieved with DMARD monotherapy it is recommended that additional conventional DMARDs (oral methotrexate, leflunomide, sulfasalazine or hydroxychloroquine) are used in combination.
 Where the disease has not responded to intensive combination therapy with conventional DMARDs, NICE Technology appraisal guidance 375, 466, 480 and 485 recommend biological DMARDs (adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, tocilizumab, abatacept and sarilumab) or other immunomodulatory therapies (baricitinib and tofacitinib) each in combination with methotrexate for severe rheumatoid arthritis only.
 For those people with severe rheumatoid arthritis who cannot take methotrexate because it is contraindicated or because of intolerance, the guidance recommends that adalimumab, etanercept, certolizumab pegol, tocilizumab, baricitinib, sarilumab or tofacitinib monotherapy can be used.